 The partnership focus changed to increasing cervical cancer screening and treatment as well as creating an ongoing public awareness initiative to education women on the risk of cervical cancer to identify problems early enough to assure successful treatment.

 US Partners: Women and Infants' Hospital of Rhode Island (WIHRI) is the sixth largest obstetrical hospital in the United States.
 Its facilities provide the full range of obstetrical, gynecological, and newborn services to the southeastern region of New England.
 Hasbro Children's Hospital at the Rhode Island Hospital has 87 inpatient beds with state-of-the-art facilities.
 Both hospitals are affiliated with the Brown University School of Medicine.
-The National Perinatal Information Center/Quality Analytic Services (NPIC/QAS) administers the partnership.
+The National Perinatal Information Center (NPIC) administers the partnership.

 CEE Partners: The Faculty Hospital and Polyclinic in Kosice is a 1,200-bed acute care hospital in Eastern Slovakia responsible for referrals from the entire region.
 Faculty Hospital Kosice provides the full range of inpatient and outpatient medical services and is a full teaching facility affiliated with the P.J.
 Safarik University Medical Faculty.